wp-plugins/b09-link-to-existing-content/readme.txt

 == Changelog ==

+= 2.0 =
+* Added Functionality for linking to files, as requested here: <a href="https://wordpress.org/support/topic/adding-media-to-the-search?replies=1">https://wordpress.org/support/topic/adding-media-to-the-search?replies=1</a>.
+Just select "Attachments" in the "Serch in" Select.

 = 1.9 =
 * **WP 4.2 COMPATIBILITY**: You should not use the plugin on a lower version than 4.2 after this update.